zamirnbenn-lab/pfSense-homelab/docs/setup/pfsense-setup.md

 ![pfSense Internet Connectivity Test](../../images/phase1/Internet-Test.png)
 ### LAN Interface Verification

-I also tested the pfSense LAN interface by pinging its configured LAN address: ping 192.168.10.1
+I also tested the pfSense LAN interface by pinging its configured LAN address: 'ping 192.168.10.1'

 The test was successful: